google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 When the feature policy for autoplay is disabled, calls to `play()` without a user gesture will reject the promise with a `NotAllowedError` DOMException.
 And the autoplay attribute will also be ignored.

-You can try out this feature policy by enabling the experimental flag `chrome://flags/#enable-experimental-web-platform-features`.

 Warning: Older articles incorrectly recommend using the attribute `gesture=media` which is not supported.